Taitdanielle/TheHighlandsBreak/README.md

 ## Testing

 ### I conducted testing across different platforms and web browsers in order to make sure the website worked correctly, and looked great across each one.
 I also asked friends and family to test across their own devices and to give me honest opinions and feedback.
+When about to submit the last push I received an email stating that the The page build failed for the `master` branch with the following error: Unable to build page.
+Please try again later.
+I was advised by creating a file named .nojekyll (it doesn't need any contents) in the root of your repository to see if it resolves the errors." and also filed a report to GitHub as nothing came of adding the file.
 ### Platforms:

 * Samsung Galaxy s10+